 - BS/MS in Agricultural Systems Technology/Industrial and Agricultural Technology

-- BS/MS in Industrial Technology/Industrial and Agricultural Tecnology
+- BS/MS in Industrial Technology/Industrial and Agricultural Technology

 - BS/MBA in Agricultural Engineering

-The department of Agricultural and Biosystems Engineering has three concurrent Bachelor of Science /Master of Science (BS/MS) programs designed especially for departmental seniors who wish to pursue advanced studies.
-Concurrent BS/MS programs are: agricultural engineering (BS) with agricultural engineering (MS); agricultural systems technology (BS) with industrial and agricultural technology (MS); and industrial technology (BS) with industrial and agricultural technology (MS).
+The Department of Agricultural and Biosystems Engineering has four concurrent Bachelor of Science /Master of Science (BS/MS) programs designed especially for departmental seniors who wish to pursue advanced studies.
+Concurrent BS/MS programs are: agricultural engineering (BS) with agricultural and biosystems engineering (MS); biological systems engineering (BS) with agricultural and biosystems engineering (MS); agricultural systems technology (BS) with industrial and agricultural technology (MS); and industrial technology (BS) with industrial and agricultural technology (MS).

 - Take graduate courses in their field of study